 Both QSB and BABA are determined to ensure that children and young people can continue to access this engaging and inspiring craft.
 Forging hot iron is an elemental and fundamental process which can build confidence and offer great insight into many aspects of an educational curriculum.
 From maths and language to geology and art, blacksmithing really is a terrific way to illuminate the world for young enquiring minds.
 It has proved to be especially beneficial for those who find conventional classroom settings challenging.

 The QSB team has worked incredibly hard over the years to gradually lower the age at which children can be included in 'have a go' blacksmithing sessions.
-Today, they are fully insured to offer participation to children aged five and over.
-QSB will be sponsoring and running the mobile blacksmithing offer for children and young people at the BABA 2025 Conference and AGM, which is taking place this September at Museum in the Park, Stroud, Gloucestershire.
-In turn, QSB is immensely grateful to its insurers Eastlake & Beachell for their sponsorship of our Health & Safety signage for this activity, Gibbins of Suffolk for their sponsorship of children's special safety aprons and BABA Members who have kindly donated their time and facilities to make a selection of hand tooling.
+Today, they are fully insured to offer participation to children aged five and over and all their staff have an extended dBS check.
+QSB will be sponsored and ran the mobile/roadshow blacksmithing offer for children and young people at the BABA 2025 Conference and AGM, which took place September 2025 at Museum in the Park, Stroud, Gloucestershire.
+In turn, QSB is immensely grateful to its insurers Eastlake & Beachell for their sponsorship of our Health & Safety signage for this activity, Gibbins of Suffolk for their sponsorship of children's special safety aprons, Gala Tent for their support towards 3 pop-up gazebos to keep everyone dry, and BABA Members who have kindly donated their time and facilities to make a selection of hand tooling.

 Can you help?